 You should carefully consider the risks described below before deciding whether to invest in our common stock.
 The risks described below are not the only ones we face.
 Additional risks not presently known to us or that we currently believe are immaterial may also impair our business operations and financial results.
 If any of the following risks actually occurs, our business, financial condition or results of operations could be adversely affected.
 In such case, the trading price of our common stock could decline and you could lose all or part of your investment.
-Our filings with the Securities and Exchange Commission also contain forward-looking statements that involve risks or uncertainties.
+Our filings with the SEC also contain forward-looking statements that involve risks or uncertainties.
 Our actual results could differ materially from those anticipated or contemplated by these forward-looking statements as a result of a number of factors, including the risks we face described below, as well as other variables that could affect our operating results.
-Past financial performance should not be considered to be a reliable indicator of future performance, and investors should not use historical trends to anticipate results or trends in future periods.
+Past financial performance should not use historical trends to anticipate results or trends in future periods.